 - Social media/the internet

-- Lack of respect
+- Lack of respect or attention

-- Growing apart
+- Growing apart/increased space

 - Pornography addiction